 - We reserve all copyright and any other intellectual property rights that may subsist in any rights in the deliverables and any materials created under the Services Contract, and you will have a non-exclusive, non-transferable licence to use the deliverables for your own internal purposes.
 If you wish to distribute copies of these materials outside your own organisation, you shall obtain our permission in writing and ensure that each such copy of the materials bears a statement acknowledging its source.

-- You agree that we may process your employees, contractors, clients and other individuals personal data for the purposes of providing the Services and maintaining our administrative or client relationship management systems, including the use of IT outsource providers.
+- You agree that we may process your employees, contractors, clients and other individuals personal data for the purposes of providing the Services and maintaining our administrative or client relationship management systems, including the use of IT outsourced providers.

 - Where we act as your data processor, we will act only on your lawful instructions and we will comply with the relevant laws and keep such data confidential and secure.